 This chapter describes the operating system tasks you must complete on your servers before you install Oracle Grid Infrastructure for a Cluster and Oracle Real Application Clusters (Oracle RAC).
-The values provided in this chapter are for installation minimums only.
+The values provided in this chapter are installation minimum only.
 Oracle recommends that you configure production systems in accordance with planned system loads.

-- Checking Server Hardware and Memory Configuration - General Server Minimum Requirements - Server Storage Minimum Requirements for Oracle Grid Infrastructure - Server Memory Minimum Requirements
+- Checking Server Hardware and Memory Configuration

+- General Server Minimum Requirements

+- Server Storage Minimum Requirements

+- Server Memory Minimum Requirements